(Un)likelihood Training for Interpretable Embedding: Related Work

 With the rapid advance in deep learning, cross-modal embedding \cite{hgr,dualconding,tmm2021-sea,TPAMI2021_weight_metric,LAFF} gradually replaces concept-based search as the mainstream approach.
 The main idea is to project text queries and videos into a common latent space for representation learning.
 In this way, indexing is concept-free since videos are represented in high-dimensional continuous space and indexed by the embeddings extracted from deep neural networks.
 During search, a text query is also embedded before matching against the video embeddings for similarity ranking.
-Thanks to the video captioning datasets \cite{tgif,msr-vtt,VATEX,msvd} which offer the paired data (i.e., video-caption pairs) for cross-modal representation learning, a number of networks focusing on either encoding video content\cite{dualconding} or modeling query description \cite{w2vvpp,tmm2021-sea} have been proposed.
-For example, dual encoding \cite{dualconding} performs multi-level embeddings of video content at global, local and temporal levels.
+Thanks to the video captioning datasets \cite{tgif,msr-vtt,VATEX,msvd}, which offer the paired data (i.e., video-caption pairs) for cross-modal representation learning, a number of networks focusing on either encoding video content\cite{dualconding} or modeling query description \cite{w2vvpp,tmm2021-sea} have been proposed.
+For example, dual encoding \cite{dualconding} performs multi-level embeddings of video content at global, local, and temporal levels.
 SEA \cite{tmm2021-sea} projects a text query into four different latent spaces for embedding.
-LAFF \cite{LAFF} learns weights for an optimal fusion of different embeddings learnt from multi-modalities.
+LAFF \cite{LAFF} learns weights for an optimal fusion of different embeddings learned from multi-modalities.
+There are other cross-modal learning methods that focus on saving storage and computation sources by hash coding the high-dimensional vision/text vectors \cite{Hu_TPAMI_CrossmodalHashing} and addressing the partially mismatched text-vision pairs problems in training \cite{HuCrossPSP_TPAMI}.
 Due to representation learning, concept-free approaches are relieved from the burden of concept selection.
 The search performance considerably surpasses concept-based search \cite{Trecvid2021}, particularly for queries that involve object attributes or inter-object relationships.